Police body camera: Police organizations

 This is about training, policies, accountability, supervision et cetera.
 It is the least researched area, with some exceptions.
 Technologies often have unintended consequences on police.
 Much more research is needed to understand whether BWC footage can help officers to learn skills better and whether that in turn has an impact on their actual behavior.
 BWCs can - in theory - strengthen the accountability structure in an organization, but perhaps not if existing accountability mechanisms in the agency are weak.
 BWCs for instance will unlikely improve mentorship or supervision in an agency that does not value such mentorship or supervision.

 Legal implications

 Body cameras have been shown to be valuable in legal processes, especially in securing quick guilty pleas for lower-level offenses.
-Footage that is ripped from police body cameras is captured from the officer's perspective, which can allow for prosecutors to have indisputable evidence against individuals that are involved in lower-level offenses such as traffic violations and trespassing.
+Footage that is obtained from police body cameras is captured from the officer's perspective, which can allow for prosecutors to have indisputable evidence against individuals that are involved in lower-level offenses such as traffic violations and trespassing.
 This results in less cases going to trial as the concrete evidence provided by the cameras can make a plea deal the only reasonable option left for a defendant.
-Body cameras can provide necessary evidence that can be used against lower class individuals that are arrested for lower-level crimes.
-This makes it easier to prosecute and speeds up the receipt of guilty pleas.
-Cameras also speed up a system that is not built for full length cases to always play out.
+Early research considering the effects of both police body worn cameras and bystander smartphone footage included Karl T. Muth and Nancy Jack's research on body cameras in 2015 (published in spring 2016), written at a time when body worn cameras were unpopular among officers and policing organizations were challenging bystanders' right to record officers: "Here, we argue that if employers may record their employees, then people, as employers of the police, likewise should be able to record the police when in public."